(Possibly) Get Free Breakfast at Hiltons, Just by Having the Right Credit Card (2020)

 The simplest path to Gold status is to get the Hilton Surpass card.

-It costs $95 per year and comes with a valuable signup bonus.
+The Surpass card costs $95 per year and comes with a valuable signup bonus.

 Along with Gold status, it gives you 10 free Priority Pass airport lounge visits per year.
 The 10 visit passes can be useful if you don't already have a Priority Pass membership from another card (such as the Sapphire Reserve); or you already have a Priority Pass membership, but need a way to occasionally bring in some additional guests.
 Get Free Airport Lounge Access from a Credit Card.